|

 Absolute threshold 10Å2 of the SA change

-has been used in order to define interfacial site.
+was used in order to define interaction sites.

 |